 - How to extract statistically valid information from data.

-You can also receive credit for 6.0001 by taking an advanced standing exam (ASE) offered twice a year during Orientation (before Fall term) and IAP (before Spring term).
-For information about the fall 2015 advanced standing exam see:
+You can also receive credit for 6.0001 by taking an advanced standing exam (ASE) offered twice a year during Orientation (before Fall term) and IAP (before Spring term): 6.0001 advanced standing exam information.